 On the Nicoya Peninsula, there are many coastal villages and beaches you can stop at on your way south to Sámara.
 These include the tropical cove of Playa Hermosa, the crescent-shaped white sands of Playa Flamingo, and the popular surf village of Tamarindo.
 Note that the coastal roads are rougher than Costa Rica's main highways, so if you do travel this route it will take you longer to reach Sámara (about 1.5 hours from Tamarindo).

-Day 2: Explore Isla Chora
+Day 2: Paddle to & Snorkel Around Isla Chora

 Explore the coral reef on a snorkel trip